Robin Cook Books In Order – A Complete List

 Many of Robin Cook’s novels have been adapted to TV and/or the big screen as a feature film, including Coma (directed by author and doctor Michael Crichton), Invasion, Foreign Body, Harmful Intent, Mortal Fear, Outbreak, Sphynx, and Terminal.

-The latest Robin Cook book is called Night Shift, and was published in 2022.
-It is part of his popular Jack Stapleton and Laurie Montgomery medical book series.
+The latest Robin Cook book is called Bellevue, and was published in 2024.
+It is a standalone medical thriller novel and, as usual, it is a real page-turner.

 One of my favorite Robin Cook’s books, Charlatans, is, as usual, set in a hospital, like most of the other books by Robin Cook, and it features Dr. Noah Rothauser, who fears that something is very wrong at the hospital since patients are dying on the operating table during seemingly very routine surgeries.
 It is a major part of the Robin Cook book list.